Assios/chessguessr/README.md

 Like Wordle, or Chessle, you are given hints after each guess.

-* 🟩 indicates that the move is correct.
+- 🟩 indicates that the move is correct.
-* 🟨 indicates that the move is correct, but in the wrong place.
+- 🟨 indicates that the move is correct, but in the wrong place.
+- 🟥 indicates that the correct piece type was moved (but not necessarily the exact same piece).
-* ⬜ indicates that the move  is wrong.
+- ⬜ indicates that the move is wrong.

 ## Development